wisniewskikr/chrisblog-it-cloud/spring-cloud/observability/springcloud-springboot3-observability-grafana-stack/README.md

 The goal of this project is to present how to create **chain of applications (microservices)** with **observability** type **Grafana Stack (Loki + Prometeus + Tempo)** with usage **Java** programming language and **Spring Cloud** and **Spring Boot 3** frameworks.
 Grafana Stack enables observing many microservices (Logs, Metrics and Traces) in one central Grafana dashboard.

 ##### Services
-This chain of services consists of following applications:
+This project consists of following applications:
 * **Database**: SQL database - in this case type **MySql**
 * **Back-End**: an application created in **Java** programming language with usage **Spring Boot** framework
 * **Front-End**: an application created in **Java** programming language with usage **Spring Boot** framework. **Thymeleaf** engine is used to display data